anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    * - Kubernetes Cluster-Wide default network
      - A network to which all pods are attached following the current behavior and requirements of Kubernetes, this done by attaching the eth0 interface to the pod namespace.
    * - Network Attachment
      - A means of allowing a pod to directly communicate with a given logical or physical network.
-Typically (but not necessarily) each attachment takes the form of a kernel network interface placed into the pod’s network namespace.
+Typically (but not necessarily) each attachment takes the form of a kernel network interface placed into the pod's network namespace.
 Each attachment may result in zero or more IP addresses being assigned to the pod.
    * - NetworkAttachmentDefinition object
      - This defines resource object that describes how to attach a pod to a logical or physical network, the annotation name is "k8s.v1.cni.cncf.io/networks"
    * - Network Attachment Selection Annotation